Television in Bangladesh: Rise of satellite television

-In 2007, Bangladesh's first exclusively news channel, CSB News, went on the air, but was later shut down after airing footages of anti-government protests.
+Bangladesh Television commenced international satellite broadcasts in 2004 via BTV World.
+In 2007, Bangladesh's first exclusively news channel, CSB News, went on the air but was later shut down after airing footage of anti-government protests.
 The number of news channels in Bangladesh, however, tremendously rose, with the launch of ATN News and Independent Television, and test broadcasts of Somoy in 2010, and later its official broadcasts in 2011.
-It was later decided by the Government of Bangladesh in 2009 to rule Bangladesh Television as the only television broadcaster in Bangladesh to legally broadcast on terrestrial television.
+It was later decided by the Government of Bangladesh in 2009 to rule Bangladesh Television as the only television broadcaster in Bangladesh to broadcast on terrestrial television legally.
 On 27 April 2010, Channel 1 was shut down by the BTRC due to illegal activity.
 On 30 July 2011, Maasranga Television, Bangladesh's first high definition television channel, began operations.
 On 21 June 2012, Ekattor, Bangladesh's first news channel broadcasting in full HD was launched.

 On 6 May 2013, Diganta Television and Islamic TV were obliged to cease all transmissions by the BTRC.
 On 27 June 2013, ULAB established the first student television station in Bangladesh, ULAB TV.
-On 2 December 2014, Bangladesh's first music-oriented television channel, Channel 16, was accused of illegally broadcasting via an Israeli satellite and even after its license had already been expired, and left unrenewed, and demanded the channel to shut down.
+On 2 December 2014, Bangladesh's first music-oriented television channel, Channel 16, was accused by the BTRC of illegally broadcasting via an Israeli satellite and even after its license had already been expired, and left unrenewed, and demanded the channel to shut down.
 The country's first children's television channel, Duronto TV, was launched on 5 October 2017.
 In May 2019, BEXIMCO launched Akash DTH, Bangladesh's first DTH satellite television provider.
 On 2 October 2019, all Bangladeshi television channels began broadcasting via the Bangabandhu-1 satellite.

 During the COVID-19 pandemic, both BTV and Sangsad Television broadcast live educational lessons for primary and secondary level students.
 On 9 November 2020, Bangladesh's first sports-oriented television channel, T Sports, began broadcasting.
 On 30 July 2021, Nexus Television, Bangladesh's first non-fiction infotainment television channel, began operations.
 Coinciding the Bangladeshi Victory Day on 16 December 2021, business-related Spice Television began test transmissions.
 The channel later officially began transmissions on 9 June 2022 as Ekhon.
 On 30 June 2022, Global Television began transmissions.
+This was followed by Green TV on 19 May 2023 and the first Bangladeshi television channel utilizing AI technology Channel S on 12 June 2024.